-The revised manuscript of my monograph Roma Resvrges: Architectural Restoration and Built Heritage in Roman Society has now been submited (August 2017).
-It examines how historic buildings were treated in ancient Rome and the attitudes that lay behind this.
-It is a study of the concept of built heritage in ancient thought, presenting new ways of understanding how historical associations were invested in buildings in antiquity, and challenging ideas that heritage is a purely modern phenomenon.
+Architectural Restoration and Heritage in Imperial Rome, publication date December 2019, Oxford University Press: Oxford Studies in Ancient Culture and Representation Series.
+This book examines how historic buildings were treated in ancient Rome and the attitudes that lay behind this.
+It is the first in-depth study of the concept of built heritage in ancient thought, presenting new ways of understanding how historical associations were invested in buildings in antiquity, and challenging ideas that heritage is a purely modern phenomenon.

 2013 - 2014 Archaeologist -

 - CLA1002 - Roman History: Problems and Sources

 - CLA1303 - Ancient Sources (Written Evidence): Roman Historical Writing

 - CLA1351 - Ancient Sources (Material Evidence): Greek Temples

 - CLA1514 - Ancient Sources (Material Evidence) - Pompeii: Destruction, Discovery and Afterlife

 - CLA2303 - Ancient Sources (Written Evidence): Roman Historical Writing

 - CLA2351 - Ancient Sources (Material Evidence): Greek Temples